Top 10 things to do in Samoa

 1. Lounge around at Lalomanu Beach

 It's easy to understand why Lalomanu Beach on Upolu is a favourite with tourists and locals alike.
 Bright-coloured fales and palm trees line the shore of this idyllic spot, where you can bask in the sun, play a game of beach cricket and cool off in the azure ocean.
-Snorkellers and divers are in for a treat, because the surrounding lagoon is a protected marine reserve and home to an array of tropical marine creatures.
+Snorkellers are in for a treat, because the surrounding lagoon is a protected marine reserve and home to an array of tropical marine creatures.
 It's a difficult spot to leave so why not live like a local and spend a night in an open-air fale – the gentle swoosh of the waves will lull you to sleep.

 2. Marvel at the Alofaaga blowholes